 - Workshop Leaders may become a Chapter Leader only by invitation from their Region Leader.
 Our Chapter needs are based on proximity to children’s hospitals, large numbers of Magic Makers, and other Chapters.

 - What is the benefit of becoming a Chapter Leader vs. remaining a Workshop Leader?

 - Chapter Leaders receive extra training to be able to put on larger workshops.

-- Chapter Leaders are trained to inspect all wig styles for quality so that they can then deliver their workshops’ wigs to local cancer centers without having to mail them back to their Region Leader first.
+- Chapter Leaders are trained to inspect all wig styles for quality, so that they can then deliver their workshops’ wigs directly to local cancer centers (without having to mail them back to their Region Leader).

-- Chapter Leaders are official representatives of The Magic Yarn Project and are trained to host fundraising events on behalf of the organization, communicate with local cancer centers and organizations, and speak with the press/media to raise awareness for our mission to bring magic to children battling cancer and inspire volunteerism to help make a difference.
+- Chapter Leaders are official representatives of The Magic Yarn Project.
+They are trained to host fundraising events on behalf of the organization, communicate with local cancer centers and organizations, and speak with the press/media to raise awareness for our mission: To bring magic to children battling cancer and inspire volunteerism to help make a difference.

 - In addition to the extra training, Chapter Leaders receive extra support from Headquarters and their Region Leaders in order to supply workshops with needed materials to make wigs and host workshops.

 - All Magic Circle fees are waived for Chapter Leaders.

 My favorite part about being a Chapter Leader was meeting and corresponding with so many loving and giving people that want to help little cancer fighters.
 It reminds me that there are so many good people in the world that want to give back.
 These people inspire me!